 There were 12 million robotics units worldwide in 2020 and the number is only going to increase.
 Learning robotics helps children acquire a skill set that is equipped for the future job market.
 They also develop an aptitude that helps them not only in their professional endeavors but also in day-to-day life.

 The 21st century requires children to punch above their weight and be prepared for technological advancement.

 Children find interacting with robots a fun activity.
-The entire process of creating a robot provides fun-learning.
+The entire process of creating a robot provides fun learning.
 Moreover, if children are in a competitive environment, they feed off the challenges and want their robots to work the fastest.
 Robotics is also one of the ideal ways to introduce children to ICT (Information Communication Technology).
-What are your thoughts on this?
-Is your kid learning robotics?
-Please share in the comments section below.